Cheap Flights, Hotels, Tours, Cruises and Holidays

 Edinburgh Castle

+As haunted locations go, this one's a scream.
 Edinburgh Castle has seen its fair share of surprise attacks, executions, battles and torture in its 600-year history, so there are more than a few (literal and figurative) skeletons in its closets.
-In fact, a scientist-led paranormal investigation in 2001 – one of the largest in history – all but confirmed supernatural instances in reportedly haunted areas of the castle.
+In fact, a scientist-led investigation into paranormal activity in 2001 – one of the largest in history – all but confirmed supernatural instances in reportedly haunted places of the castle.
+Locals have long been leery of this landmark as one of the most haunted locations in Scotland, if not the world.

 convenanter's prison at greyfriars kirkyard